-You can also put up a couple of towel bars to hold items like hats, light blankets, or add s-hooks to hold backpacks.
+You can also put up a couple of towel bars to hold items like hats, and light blankets, or add s-hooks to hold backpacks.

 You’ll want to also utilize the floor space.
-Add a shoe rack like this one, to keep their footwear sorted and easy-to-find.
+Add a shoe rack like this one, to keep their footwear sorted and easy to find.

 A larger closet can mean a decluttered room.
-You can place toys, books, hamper, a small dresser, and other items in their closets in order to keep their bedroom looking tidier.
+You can place toys, books, a hamper, a small dresser, and other items in their closets in order to keep their bedroom looking tidier.

 Just make sure these items are accessible to your kids.
-If they are out-of-reach, then it will be you who has to take out their items and put them back.
+If they are out of reach, then it will be you who has to take out their items and put them back.

 Now, let’s go over some practical ideas for closet organization based on your child’s age.